 “Once you’ve made your way through the IFRS 16 transition process, the journey continues.
 Keeping your lease data accurate and complete, maintaining up to date accounting judgements, and routinely quantifying IFRS 16 journal entries will need to become business as usual.”

 How is IFRS 16 being handled at your company?
 Was everything done on a spreadsheet the first time around?
-House of Control has developed a customised module for IFRS 16.
-Not only does it make this year’s reporting simpler, more efficient and precise, the module will also save the Accounts Department even more time and resources in the years to come.
+House of Control has a unique and ready-to-use IFRS 16 software.
+Not only does it make this year’s reporting simpler, more efficient and precise, the module will also save the Finance Department even more time and resources in the years to come.